 By Hal Reynolds, Vice President Desert Rose Society & ARS Consulting Rosarian

-APHIDS: We do have the dreaded aphids (plant lice) and no matter how fastidious and tidy you are you will have these “lice”.
+We do have the dreaded aphids (plant lice).
+No matter how fastidious and tidy you are, you will have these “lice.”
 They are a fact of life for rose growers.
-Aphids are small, usually green or black insects that may have wings and are, about 1/8″ long.
+Aphids are small, usually green or black insects that may have wings and are about 1/8” long.
 They suck the plant juices from tender parts of the plant.
 They excrete honeydew, a sticky substance that attracts ants.
 They are prolific breeders and multiply rapidly in warm weather.

-If you have done all the water spraying you can stand and still have an unbearable amount of aphids you may resort to chemical sprays.
+If you have done all the water spraying you can stand and still have an unbearable amount of aphids, you may resort to chemical sprays.
 Start with organic type sprays, such as insecticidal soap, as there is no sense harming the environment if you don’t have to.
 There are chemical sprays that work, but use them only as a last resort.
-Check with your local independent nursery for which product is the least harmful to you and the environment.
-If you are using these chemical sprays, be sure you wear protective clothing, gloves and a proper mask.
-When you use these chemical solutions you will probably also destroy other insects that kill aphids such as lady bugs, lace wings and aphid wasps.
+Check with your local independent nursery for advice on which product is the least harmful to you and the environment.
+If you are using these chemical sprays, be sure to wear protective clothing, gloves, and a proper mask.
+When you use these chemical solutions, you will probably also destroy other insects that kill aphids such as lady bugs, lace wings, and aphid wasps.
 Some gardeners actually purchase these beneficial insects and release them in their gardens.
 I find, however, that the effect is short-lived because they soon move on to greener pastures in your neighbor’s buggier garden.

-LEAF CUTTER BEES: These honeybee-sized bees are seldom seen but they make perfectly cut semi-circles on the leaf and petal edges.
-They cut sections out of the rose leaf and petal and use it to line their nests.
-Now comes the part you really do not want to hear.
+These honeybee-sized bees are seldom seen but they make perfectly cut semi-circles in the leaf and petal edges.
+They cut sections out of the rose leaf and petal to use to line their nests.
+Now comes the part you really do not want to hear: please do not spray for these bees.
 They are valuable pollinators and need to be protected.
-Please do not spray for these bees.
-If you spray for them you will be killing off other beneficial insects and bees.
+If you spray for them, you will be killing off other beneficial insects and bees.
 The world is headed for a crisis in the bee populations.
 We can not afford to lose any more bees.
 The world could become a pretty hungry place if we lose all of our bees.
 Cutter bees are only active for part of the year and, unfortunately, we really should just tolerate them.

-SPIDER MITES: The two-spotted spider mite is the most common species found on roses.
+The two-spotted spider mite is the most common species found on roses.
 They are especially prevalent during hot, dry weather and difficult to control if they get established.
 They feed by sucking sap, primarily from the under side of the leaves and can eventually defoliate your plant.
 It is important to detect them early.
 Early symptoms will be a lightening and speckling of the lower leaves.
-If you shake the infected foliage over a piece of white paper the spider mites may be seen as small dots.
+If you shake the infected foliage over a piece of white paper, the spider mites can be seen as small dots.
 They are so small they are difficult to see on the plant with the naked eye.
 You will also notice fine webbing and eggs on the underside of the leaves.
-Old Garden Rose growers be warned: spider mites love the texture of the foliage of Rugosa roses.
-A light infestation can be controlled with a forceful spray of water to the underside of the leaves.
-This can knock them off and spider mites do not like wet places.
-You will need to repeat this spraying every couple of days for effective control.
-Insecticidal soaps and oils can be used for the control of spider mites but be sure you spray the lower surfaces and the under side of the leaves.
-If you find you have to resort to a miticide, check with your local independent nursery for a recommendation for the least harmful yet effective product.
-Remember to wear protective clothing and masks when spraying chemicals.

-HOPLIA BEETLE: This little black beetle about ¼” in size is believed to be a relative of the Japanese beetle.
+This little blackish-gray beetle about 1/4” in size is believed to be a relative of the Japanese beetle.
 It spends part of its earlier stages of life in the soil.
-As of this time there is no approved chemical for the control of this critter.
-He will appear in the spring when roses start to bloom and is only present for about six weeks.
-Nasty little creeps like to attack the blossoms of white and very light colored roses and leave them in tatters.
-A simple prevention method would be to plant only red and dark colored roses but most of us will not give up our favorite light and pastel beauties for this bug.
-The approved way to get rid of him is to pick him off, drop him on a flat surface and stomp him to death.
-The stomping is good exercise and there is that satisfaction that comes with revenge.
-Otherwise, you could just pick him off and drop him in a container and let him slowly suffocate, and then throw the container in the trash.
+It will appear in the spring when roses start to bloom and is only present for about six weeks.
+These nasty little creeps like to attack the blossoms of white and light-colored roses and leave them in tatters.
+Currently there is no approved chemical for the control of this critter.
+The simplest method of control is to pick him off, drop him on a flat surface, and stomp him to death.
+The stomping is good exercise and there is satisfaction that comes with revenge.
+You can also drop him in a sealed container to suffocate or in a water-filled container to drown.
+Dispose of remains in the trash.

-CANEBORERS: Caneborers are wasps or bees that nest in the ends of rose canes in the pith of the cane.
+Cane borers are wasps or bees that nest in the ends of rose canes in the pith of the cane.
 They can be active from spring through fall.
 They can be easily spotted by the holes they leave in the ends of cut canes.
-The borers we find here in the desert do not bore very far into the cane and do not do major damage, but in other parts of the country other borers can do a lethal job on other plants and roses.
+The borers we find here in the desert do not bore very far into the cane and do not do major damage.
 You can paint the end of cut canes with waterproof glue to prevent the borers from entering.
 I do not find this necessary.
-If I do anything I simply cut the cane below the borer hole and discard it.
-You will find that they do not go very far down into the cane.
+If I do anything, I simply cut the cane below the borer hole and discard it.

 One of the best ways to prevent insects and disease in the rose garden is by good sanitation.
-Another good practice is spraying water on you roses, as it can wash off aphids, spider mites and other insects.
-It can also discourage powdery mildew.
-Although powdery mildew is promoted by high humidity is does not tolerate wet.
-In the desert where it is so very dry the roses really like that little refreshing sprits of water when it is so hot.
-When you go out and splash a little water (more like a good spraying with the hose) on your roses on a hot day you can almost hear them saying “AHHHHHH”!
+Another good practice is to spray water on your roses, as water can wash off aphids, spider mites, and other insects and discourage powdery mildew.
+In our very dry desert, the roses really like that little refreshing spritz when it is so hot.
+When you spray your roses on a hot day, you can almost hear them saying “AHHHH!”

-Having lived in other parts of this country, I can tell you that our insects and diseases are minor compared to other regions.
-Our roses do not freeze out in the winter, we have a longer bloom seasons, fewer insects and lower humidity helps reduce diseases.
+Having lived in other parts of the country, I can tell you that our insects and diseases are minor compared to other regions.
+Our roses do not freeze out in the winter, nor require winter protection.
+We have more and longer bloom seasons, fewer insect pests, and our lower humidity reduces disease.
 Thus, this little low desert is one of the finest places for rose growers and their pet roses.